Jeanine Botta created the Green Car Integrity project, a meditation on cars, tech, and noise

-Brooklyn, New York, April 2014 | I created and have maintained this website since 2012 as a clearinghouse for people who want to address stone age technology in the form of horn honking sounds that signal door locking.
-More recently, the tech industry began producing technology that allows people to honk their cars' horns from smartphones and wristwatches from miles away, and as you can imagine, my colleagues and I are not fond of that technology either.
+I created and have maintained this website since 2012 as a clearinghouse for people who want to address otherwise unaddressed vehicle noise that is preventable and unnecessary - horn use for lock signaling.
+Soon after I began working on this, the tech industry introduced technology that allows people to honk their cars' horns from smartphones and wristwatches from miles away.

 Email jeanineb (at) bway (dot) net